aliceinpalth/pygw2spidy/readme.md

 Simply put the `gw2spidy.py` module somewhere in your project, and import it with `from gw2spidy import Gw2Spidy`.
 You can then use the static methods of the `Gw2Spidy` class.

+A basic test of the API would be to run a simple file with the following lines of code:

+    from gw2spidy import Gw2Spidy

+    print(str(Gw2Spidy.getItemData(19721)))

+The number '19721' is the item ID for [Globs of Ectoplasm](http://www.gw2spidy.com/item/19721).
+You can find an item's ID by navigating to its GW2Spidy page, and then looking in the URL.

 License
 -------